W1. What Difference Does it Make? Creative methodologies for sustainable partnership building

 This interactive workshop shares a proven methodology that will help archive, library, museum and academic professionals to run effective partnership building sessions with representatives from other sectors.
-Drawing upon learning from the Arts Council funded MUPI project, the session introduces delegates to the MUPI Match process; encourages them to think about how it could be applied in their own settings; provides opportunities for participants to extend their repertoire of networking and facilitation techniques; builds confidence in engaging with and facilitating events; and explores ways to stimulate new ideas and unlock the potential for partnership beyond ‘the usual suspects’.
+Drawing upon learning from the Arts Council funded Museum University Partnerships Initiative (MUPI) project, the session introduces delegates to the MUPI Match process; encourages them to think about how it could be applied in their own settings; provides opportunities for participants to extend their repertoire of networking and facilitation techniques; builds confidence in engaging with and facilitating events; and explores ways to stimulate new ideas and unlock the potential for partnership beyond ‘the usual suspects’.

 W2.
 RLUK Special Collections workshop

-Led by RLUK’s newly formed Special Collections Leadership Network this workshop uses interactive exercises to share experiences, explore methodologies and ideas for attracting, developing and nurturing both new and existing special collections audiences.
-With a focus on establishing and developing relationships across the research, teaching and public audience networks, delegates will look to capture new ways of working, communicating and positioning in order to offer more opportunities to a wider range of users wishing to experience, learn from and work with objects, archives and library print collections across the UK.
-The workshop follows a previous workshop ‘Audiences: who do we think they are?’ and forms part of RLUK’s development work towards an audience focussed strategy for special collections.
+Led by the Co-Convenors of the RLUK’s newly formed Special Collections Leadership Network this workshop uses interactive exercises to discuss methodologies for attracting, developing and nurturing both new and existing audience groups.
+With a focus on establishing relationships across the research, teaching and public audience networks, delegates will look to capture new ways of working with and ‘communicating’ collections in the digital age.
+Through sharing ideas and best practice delegates will explore current and future possibilities for engaging with a wider range of users wishing to experience, learn from and work with objects, archives and library collections and increasing the impact of collections.
+The workshop follows a previous event ‘Audiences: who do we think they are?’ and forms part of RLUK’s development work towards an audience focussed strategy for special collections.

 W3.
 More than knowledge transmission: developing a skills-based model for engagement work with schools